chornge/audio-epistles/README.md

 ![Design Doc](./DESIGN-DOC.excalidraw.png)

 - **Video Service:** Fetches the latest video ID from a YouTube playlist.
-- **Publish Service:** Updates the local JSON state and triggers the Schroedinger-Hat API to process and upload the sermon to Spotify.
+- **Publish Service:** Updates the local JSON state and triggers the Schroedinger-Hat API to process and uploads to Spotify.
 - **Schroedinger-Hat API:** Bundles audio, title, description, and thumbnail, then uploads the episode to Spotify/Anchor.fm.
 - **CronJob:** Triggers the application every hour.